 Hawaii TV News Reports on Marriage Campaign’s Growing Field Efforts

-October 25, 2013 by Adrian Matanza, Senior Regional Field Organizer
+October 25, 2013 by Adrian Matanza, Regional Field Director

 With just days left until the start of a special legislative session in Hawaii, KITV, a local news station in Honolulu, stopped by the Hawaii United for Marriage office to witness firsthand, the work staff and volunteers are doing to help Hawaii residents contact their legislators in support of marriage equality.
 They specifically cited the dozens of volunteers and activities over the past several weeks working to help to make sure Hawaii residents made their voices heard.
 You can watch the brief clip here.